 3 Reasons Why You Shouldn’t Melt Your Own Scrap Ingots

-Why You Should Never Melt Your Scrap Metal
+Why You Should Never Melt Copper Into Bars

-While browsing through YouTube videos regarding scrap metal, it’s very easy to come across and fall into the black hole of “home smelting”.
-Usually, someone has a ceramic contraption that they bought or built themselves to drop small pieces of metals or aluminum cans into.
-It will usually lead to molds being poured with the melted metals.
-Some of the molds are very creative or are just designed to look like regular ingots.
+While browsing through YouTube videos regarding scrap metal, it’s easy to come across and fall into the black hole of “home smelting.”
+Usually, someone has a ceramic contraption they bought or built to drop small pieces of metal or aluminum cans into.
+It will usually lead to molds being poured with melted metals.
+Some molds are very creative or just designed to look like regular ingots.

-While some of these smelters, are hobbyists and do it for fun, there are a lot of scrappers that do it as well thinking they can sell these ingots at their local scrap yard for a profit for their efforts.
+While some of these smelters are hobbyists and do it for fun, many scrappers also think they can sell these ingots at their local scrap yard for a profit.
 That is where the mistakes start…

 Scrap Yards Rarely Accept Homemade Scrap Metal Ingots